 Of the Seattle incident, Harper’s editorial concluded, “It is a national disgrace that having excluded Chinese immigration by law, the hundred thousand Chinese who are so unlucky as to be caught in the country are outraged by foreign mobs, while the government politely regrets that it can do nothing.
 The coming of the Chinese may be a curse.
 But if it be a curse, it is now prohibited by law, and honest Americans upon the Pacific slope should be the first to defend those who are here against brutal lawlessness.”

-Despite her scales missing a pan, Lady Justice, through Nast’s pen, balances the scale.
-A white victim dangles while a Chinese victim lays in the pan.
+Despite her faulty scales, Nast’s Lady Justice balances the scale with a white victim.
 The white man obviously weighs more, yet the atrocities are equal in her eyes.
 Did Lady Justice scoop up a white perpetrator in a biblical “eye for an eye” moment, exacting justice despite a broken instrument?
 Has she turned the tables on the white workers, adapting their tactics of lynching to send her message?